 Key Program Features

 Demonstrate an understanding of research and presentation processes

 Develop an understanding and application of the relationship between theory and practice

 Develop knowledge, skills, and abilities appropriate for working with people of all ages and backgrounds in a variety of recreation, leisure, clinical, educational, fitness, and sport settings

-The Generalist works with an advisor to create a plan of study best suited for the academic work already completed and the student’s future career plans.
+The Recreation and Leisure Studies student works with an advisor to create a plan of study best suited for the academic work already completed and the student’s future career plans.
 The area of specialization is tailored for the individual student.
 Classes can come from a wide variety of RLS emphasis areas or from across campus to build a strong competitive skill set.
-The Generalist can also utilize the flexibility of the degree to position themselves for acceptance into a graduate program.
+The RLS degree can also utilize the flexibility of the degree to position themselves for acceptance into a graduate program.

 The Recreation and Leisure Studies generalist can gain experience in and be employed by a wide range of leisure-based agencies: government, religious, nonprofit and for-profit.
 Graduates will be employed in parks, tourism destinations, camps, outdoor adventure outfitters, recreation facilities, athletic venues, environmental centers, corrections, rehabilitation and private clubs.

 UMO Recreation and Leisure studies students have the possibility to earn two separate scholarships during their tenure with the university.
 The RLS department recognizes annually, The Most Outstanding Senior, and The Most Promising Underclassman.
 These students are awarded a $500 scholarship to be used towards tuition expenses.
 Opportunities also exist for students to obtain scholarships and recognition through the state and national recreational therapy professional associations.

 - RLS 111 Foundation of Rec/Parks/LS & Hlth/Phy Ed

 - RLS 201 Intro to Research & Writing in RLS